-Front Pick In Balance: Volume: Of Volume: Mule Mule
+Front Pick In Balance: Volume: Of Wolume: Mulde

-(Note) If you
+(Note)

 If you cannot find the volume control options you need in Master Volume, go to the Options menu and then choose Properties.
 Select the volume control options you wish to show and click OK to complete.